Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Conclusion

 \section{Conclusion}

-We propose a novel inpainting framework with HR refinement by inserting an SR network between coarse and refinement networks so that the refinement network refines at HR.
-By training the refinement network with HR labels, our model learns from high-frequency components present in the HR labels, reducing the spectral bias \cite{rahaman2019spectral} at the desired resolution.
-Furthermore, with the addition of the gradient loss for inpainting, our \textit{zoom-to-inpaint} model generates even more accurate texture and details.
-To improve training, we use a progressive learning strategy for inpainting that increases the area of the missing regions as the training progresses.
+We propose a novel inpainting framework with HR refinement, by inserting an SR network between coarse and refinement networks.
+By training the refinement network with HR labels, our model is able to learn from high-frequency components present in the HR labels, reducing the spectral bias \cite{rahaman2019spectral} at the desired resolution.
+Furthermore, we propose a progressive learning strategy for inpainting that increases the area of the missing regions as training progresses, and a gradient loss for inpainting to generate even more accurate texture and details.
 The HR refinement, progressive learning and gradient loss can each or together be applied to any inpainting framework.
+These simple but non-trivial modular constructions greatly improve the final inpainted result quantitatively and qualitatively.
+Our code is publicly available on the web.

+\textbf{Limitations.}\quad In cases of challenging inputs with very large holes where all methods tend to generate severe artifacts, we find that our method produces artifacts containing a high-frequency repetitive pattern that is displeasing and sometimes more objectionable than artifacts produced by other methods.
+We analyze these artifacts with the user study on \textit{large masks} in the Appendix.

-Our method surpasses current inpainting methods quantitatively.
-Qualitatively, based on a user study, we find that there's a dependence on the size of the masks.
-Our approach outperforms all other methods for small masks but for large masks, where all methods tend to have more prominent artifacts, we trail behind two of the four evaluated methods, perhaps because our method tends to produce high frequency artifacts that are more objectionable.
-Our code will be made publicly available. \paragraph{Acknowledgement} We thank Jonathan T. Barron for insightful discussions and Yael Pritch and David Salesin for useful comments.
+\paragraph{Acknowledgement} We thank Jonathan T. Barron for insightful discussions and Yael Pritch and David Salesin for useful comments.

 { }

 \begin{appendices}